tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep4.md

     }
 }
 ```

 So first we need to implement INamedContainerProvider.
-I choose to do it in the tile entity but you can also make a separate implementation of this.
+I choose to do it in the tile entity, but you can also make a separate implementation of this.
 Again a matter of taste.
 The important method here is createMenu().
 This is responsible for creating the server-side version of the container.

-Finally we need to add a method to our block.
+Finally, we need to add a method to our block.
 Extend FirstBlock as follows:

 ```java
 public class FirstBlock extends Block {